- 2 tablespoons butter, softened, divided

 - 1/4 teaspoon reduced-sodium soy sauce

 - Sprinkle steak with salt and pepper.
-In a large skillet, cook steak in 1 tablespoon butter over medium-high heat 4-6 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
-Let stand 5 minutes before slicing.
+In a large skillet, heat remaining butter over medium heat.
+Add steak; cook until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°), 4-7 minutes per side.
+Serve with garlic butter.
+Yield: 2 servings.